ParadauxIO/Conch/README.md

 ## Contributings

-HiberniaDiscord is FOSS, if you would like a feature, simply fork the respository, add the requested functionality and open a pull request.
+Conch is FOSS, if you would like a feature, simply fork the respository, add the requested functionality and open a pull request.
 I review them as they come in, and will aid you in merging it ino production in due course.

 ## v4.0 Contributors!
 * **Rían Errity**